Inventory Reduction

 Shelf Brackets

 Regardless of whether you choose a Profile Wire Shelf or a Solid Melamine Shelf, you will need at least two Shelf Brackets.
 The shelf brackets attach the shelves to the Hanging Rail Uprights.
 You will want to place a Shelf Bracket everywhere that a Hanging Rail Upright and a shelf intersect.
+You do not want to span more than 24 inches without an upright and bracket.

 Wood Shelf Bracket